Jack McGrath (racing driver): World Championship career summary

 The Indianapolis 500 was part of the FIA World Championship from 1950 through 1960.
 Drivers competing at Indy during those years were credited with World Championship points and participation.
-Jack McGrath participated in 6 World Championship races.
-He started on the pole once, set 1 fastest lap, and finished on the podium twice.
-He accumulated a total of 9 championship points.
+McGrath participated in six World Championship races.
+He started on the pole once, set one fastest lap, and finished on the podium twice.
+He accumulated a total of nine championship points.